MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 - [Deployment and management of SDN network controller on Azure Stack HCI clusters](sdn-controller.md).

 - Management of storage pool settings, creation of virtual disks, creation of cluster shared volumes (CSVs) and application of [QOS settings](qos-storage-clusters.md#assign-storage-qos-policy-for-clusters).

+- Moving VMs between Windows Server and Azure Stack HCI clusters works via Network Migration, as well as migrating an offline (shut down) VM.
+In this scenario, VMM does export and import under the hood, even though it is performed as a single operation.

 - The PowerShell cmdlets used to manage Windows Server clusters can be used to manage Azure Stack HCI clusters as well.